albert118/Studio-Management-System/README.md

 ## Using the Reverse Proxy (Nginx Proxy Manager)

 We use Nginx Proxy Manager (aka.
 NPM for short - very confusing I know).
-This image has a web UI for configuring it easily.
+This (docker) image has a web UI for configuring it easily.

 > [🔗 Checkout Nginx Proxy Manager's site for more details and docs](https://nginxproxymanager.com/)